awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.cli.configure-inbound-rules.md

 **To configure security group inbound rules**

 1. To determine the default security group identifier, enter the following command\.
-Replace `vpcID` with your actual VPC ID \(from [Step 2: Create a Subnet Group](DAX.create-cluster.cli.create-subnet-group.md)\)\.
+Replace `vpcID` with your actual VPC ID \(from [Step 2: Create a subnet group](DAX.create-cluster.cli.create-subnet-group.md)\)\.

    ```
    aws ec2 describe-security-groups \